UK wants Pakistan to take back thousands of migrants: Qureshi

 He commended the constructive role played by the expatriate community in the socio-economic development of the UK as well as Pakistan.
 He said around 1.5 million strong Pakistani Diaspora in the UK is a vital link between the two countries and gives strength to our bilateral relations.

-He urged the Diaspora to invest in various sectors of Pakistan’s economy and benefit from the investment-friendly regime of the country.
+He urged the Diaspora to invest in various sectors of Pakistan economy and benefit from the investment friendly regime of the country.
 He said he found great potential in young Pakistani entrepreneurs.